Training Manager Resume Guide + Tips + Example

 Contact details

-Create an accurate and up-to-date contact section so hiring managers can contact you for an interview.
+Including an accurate and up-to-date contact section on your resume is important for hiring managers to contact you for an interview.
 As our sample resume for a training manager shows, you should include your full name, city, state and ZIP code, followed by your phone number and email address.
-Finally, add a professional website, LinkedIn profile or any other professional networking profile if you have one.
+Adding a professional website, LinkedIn profile or any other professional networking profile if you have one is helpful as well.

 Personal statement